matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 two numbers, by wrapping.

 `wrand`, did I do `bound`?  `wrand` is a weighted random thing.
-So this is a way often times when you are doing systems simulations where you need a random number, you need a way to make a random selection, and the things you are picking from have different probabilities.
+So this is a way often times when you are doing systems and simulations where you need a random number, you need to make a random selection, and the things you are picking from have different probabilities.
 You pretend you have a roulette wheel, where each slice on the wheel is a different size.
-Then you spin the wheel, and of course bigger slices have bigger chances of getting picked, than smaller slices.  `wrand` does that.
+Then you spin the wheel, and of course bigger slices have bigger chances of getting picked, and smaller slices have smaller slices.  `wrand` does that.

-[Time 1:38:00]
+[Time 1:38:02]

 Given a vector of slice sizes, it returns the index of a slice given a random spin, with a probability proportioned to the size of the compartments.
 That is a mouthful.
 We should try this one, because I have no idea.
 But it takes a vector.
-So if we say `[1 2 3 4]`, and this is going to return the index.
-We can keep trying this, and I should get higher numbers more often, because they have bigger probabilities.
+So if we said `[1 2 3 4]`, and this is going to return the index.
+I can keep trying this, and I should get higher numbers more often, because they have bigger probabilities.
 Now if I change this to a really high number, I am almost always going to get 3.
 So that is working.

 `direction-delta`.
 This is another helper function.
-It just says: if I need it to walk in this direction, what would the X and Y offsets be?
+It just says: if I needed to walk in this direction, what would the X and Y offsets be?
 What is cool about this function is what?
 How did we define all of the other functions?  `defn`.  `defn`.
 What is wrong with this function?
 It is not a function.
 What did we say about maps?
 Maps are functions of their keys.
-Direction delta, it does not need to be anything other than a map.
+Direction delta, it does not need to be anything more than a map.
 You are going to pass it a number.
 You are going to get back one of these things.
 And it is going to work just like a function.
 Let us try it.
 Yay!
 That looks a lot like a function call.
 But that is a really cool thing to be able to do.
 You can write programs much more simply that way.

-Delta location `delta-loc` takes a location and applies the delta and gives you the new X and Y positions of the location.
+Delta location [`delta-loc`] basically takes a location and applies the delta and gives you the new X and Y positions of the location.
 You can just trust me that that one works.

-Then I got tired of writing `sync` nil, so I wrote a little macro that does sync nil, and I called it `dosync`.
+Then I got tired of writing `sync` nil, so I wrote a little macro that does sync nil, and I call it `dosync`.
 From now on I will only use `dosync`.

 OK.
 Ant agent functions.
 We have a bunch of small behaviors.